alex1-11/railgram/README.md

 Sample testing images by Thorsten Schulze from [Pixabay](https://pixabay.com/users/thorsten1970-11841595/).

-This project is developed and maintained by [Your Name].
+This study project is developed and maintained by [Alex1-11](https://github.com/alex1-11).
 Feel free to contribute by submitting issues or pull requests.